hsf-training/analysis-essentials/shell/04-pipefilter.md

 ~~~
 {: .output}

-{% challenge "Output Page by Page" %}
+{% callout "Output Page by Page" %}
 >
 We'll continue to use `cat` in this lesson, for convenience and consistency,
 but it has the disadvantage that it always dumps the whole file onto your screen.